Skip to main content

 Participant Coordination and Community Engagement (2 hours)

-• Focuses on volunteer management, ethical considerations, communication strategies and inclusivity in CS projects.
+• Focuses on volunteer recruitment and management, ethical considerations, communication strategies and inclusivity in CS projects.

 By the end of this course, participants will be able to: